Friday, December 17, 2021

 Tennessee until 2004...

 So, at the very least I guess we can see why the narrative of the "Southern Strategy" has picked up speed over the last 20 years.
 As illogical as the explanation appears, the Democrats needed some way of explaining their loss of the South in the late 90s and early 2000s.
-But trying to argue that the switch slow burned through a the racist south can't really explain why so many of those racist Democrats, and Democrat voters remained Dmeocrat to the day they died.
+But trying to argue that the switch slow burned through a the racist south can't really explain why so many of those racist Democrats, and Democrat voters remained Democrat to the day they died.

 So what explains it?
 The switch happened for two primary and self-evident reasons.
 The first explanation covers half of the "Southern Strategy" argument, but not the half the Democrats need.
 The other is just plain demographics.
 I'll explain both in turn.

-To explain the demographic shift it is necessary to first understand the source of power of the pre-CRA southern Democratic Party.
+To explain the political shift it is necessary to first understand the source of political power of the pre-CRA southern Democratic Party.
 Lost in the simplistic explanation of pre-CRA South, an explanation that posits Segregation as the only political platform that really mattered, is that inside the Hegemonic Southern Democrat party there were as many ideological fissures separating party members as there were separating Northern Democrats and Republicans.
 Segregation and Jim Crow had become a last gasp of the "State Rights" argument that had been lost in the Civil war.

 They lost in 1864, and then again, a century later in 1964.